Do I really need to get certified?

 So why is then a QMS needed at all?

 Not only that it is demanded by the regulation MDR that processes need to be established, implemented and maintained, the MDR calls out explicitly for a QMS.
 To be clear here, the MDR does not call for ISO 13485, but generally for a QMS.
 This is, in fact, to assure that quality is managed and processes are implemented.
-These process are needed not only for the development and bringing to market, but also for the market surveillance of the product and continuous improvement of the system itself.
+These processes are needed not only for the development and bringing to market, but also for the market surveillance of the product and continuous improvement of the system itself.

 Who needs to get certified according ISO 13485?

 These requirements lead to the question who needs to be certified according to ISO 13485?
 The regulation, again, does not explicitly call out for certification, but states that manufacturers of medical devices need to show compliance to a QMS.
-These manufacturers are understood to be the legal entity making a medical device available to the market under its name.
+These manufacturers are understood to be the legal entity making a medical device available to the market under their name.
 This “making available” includes the overview and management of all requirements as stated in ISO 13485 and the MDR for the product.
 Thus, showing compliance to a QMS is best done when being certified, even though it is not an explicit requirement.

 So I don't need a QMS?

 So, depending on the service you are providing to the legal manufacturer an ISO 9001 might be sufficient.
-Whereas the service is specific to the medical device industry, ISO 13485 might be necessary to be implemented, but certainly not required.
+Whereas the service is specific to the medical device industry, ISO 13485 might be more appropriate to be implemented, but certainly not required.